Based on a story by Tom Baker and Ian Marter

 Before it could slice her skin open, Stanley hit the monster over the head with a chair.
 Elena looked around to see several more of the survivors dogpiling on the monster, whilst others, including Mrs Tulloch helped the prisoner down.

-Outside they all quickly headed down the nearest street, with two men carrying the Scarecrow’s prisoner.
-Elena could see among the survivors, the young woman’s whose fiance had been killed by the monsters.
+Outside they all headed down the nearest street, with two men carrying the Scarecrow’s prisoner.
+Elena could see among the survivors, the young woman whose husband had been killed by the monsters.

 “I’m sorry” Elena said to the woman.
 “I didn’t meant to.”